In this article, we’ll compare REST and gRPC, two architectural styles for web APIs.

 4.6.
 Browser Support

-REST, which relies on HTTP 1.1, has universal browser support.
+REST APIs on HTTP 1.1 have universal browser support.

-However, gRPC has limited browser support because numerous browsers have no mature support for HTTP/2.
+However, gRPC has limited browser support because numerous browsers (usually the older versions) have no mature support for HTTP/2.
 So, it may require gRPC-web and a proxy layer to perform conversions between HTTP 1.1 and HTTP/2.
 Therefore, at the moment, gRPC is primarily used for internal services.

 4.7.
 Code Generation Features